Uniform distributions on curves and quantization: Introduction

 \section{Introduction}

-Quantization is a process of approximation with broad application in engineering and technology (see \cite{GG, GN, Z}).
-Although the work of quantization in engineering science has a long history, rigorous mathematical treatment has given by Graf and Luschgy (see \cite{GL1}).
+`Quantization' refers to the process of approximating the continuous set of values in the image data with a finite (preferably small) set of values with broad application in engineering and technology (see \cite{GG, GN, Z}).
+Although the work of quantization in engineering science has a long history, rigorous mathematical treatment was given by Graf and Luschgy (see \cite{GL1}).
 The quantization for a probability distribution refers to the idea of estimating a given probability by a discrete probability with a given number $n$ of supporting points.

 Let $P$ denote a Borel probability measure on $\D R^d$, where $d\geq 1$.
 For a finite set $\ga\sci\D R^d$, the error $\int \min_{a \in \ga} \|x-a\|^2 dP(x)$ is often referred to as the \tit{cost} or \tit{distortion error} for $\ga$, and is denoted by $V(P; \ga)$.
 For any positive integer $n$, write $V_n:=V_n(P)=\inf\set{V(P; \ga) :\alpha \subset \mathbb R^d, \text{ card}(\alpha) \leq n}$.
 Then, $V_n$ is called the $n$th quantization error for $P$.
 We assume that $\int\|x\|^2 dP(x)<\infty$ to make sure that there is a set $\ga$ for which the infimum occurs (see \cite{AW, GKL, GL1, GL2}).
 Such a set $\ga$ for which the infimum occurs and contains no more than $n$-points is called an \tit{optimal set of $n$-means} and the elements of an optimal set are called \tit{optimal quantizers}.
 In some literature it is also referred to as \tit{principal points} (see \cite{MKT}).
 The numbers